The Directors have pleasure of presenting the 42nd Annual Report of the

 are mainly as under:

-- No tuition fee is being charged from SC/ST students studying in the
+- No tuition fee is charged from SC/ST students studying in the

-Company run schools, irrespective of whether they are wards of SAIL
+Company run schools, irrespective of whether they are SAIL employees''

 - Free medical health centres for poor have been set up at Bhilai,